liamclose/Man-in-the-Middle-Client-Server-Project-/readme.txt

 TEST INSTRUCTIONS
 Errors simulated can be tested using the intermediate menu.
-I/O errors can be simulated using incorrect filenames, changing the permissions on a file, or having the project run on a disk that is partially/completely full.
+See above for instructions on how to test on multiple computers.
+(Client Menu) I/O errors can be simulated using incorrect filenames, changing the permissions on a file, or having the project run on a disk that is partially/completely full.
-The Client needs to be restarted for every new file being transferred.
-It saves files in the topmost folder of the project.
+The Client saves files in the topmost folder of the project.
 The intermediate must be restarted for every error to be simulated.
 If not restarted it will only simulate one error.

 The server will save the file with the filename provided to the client in the server folder (server/FILENAME).
 Other pathways for both client and server will be handled as part of iteration 5.
-To test corupted error packets use the intermediates menu to choose corrupt/unknown source for an error packet then run with an I/O error.
+To test corrupted error packets use the intermediates menu to choose corrupt/unknown source for an error packet then run with an I/O error.

-New errors added to the intermediate in this iteration were the packet errors described below:
+New errors added to the intermediate in this iteration was the packet error described below:
 1. corrupted error packet
-	i. invalid opcode- changes the opcode to an opcode that is not 1,2,3,4,5 ii. invalid error code- changes the error code to an error code that is not 1,2,3,4,5,6 iii. no null terminator- removes the null terminator from a Error Message

-2.unknown source packet- sends a Error packet from an unknown source (port)
+	i. invalid filename- changes the filename of a RRQ or WRQ to "".

 *packet errors directly deal with the packet itself whereas network errors deal with sending/not sending the packets and do not manipulate the data within the packets.